Jason Gurka: New York Yankees

 On December 12, 2016, Gurka signed a minor league deal with the New York Yankees.
 He was assigned to the Scranton/Wilkes-Barre RailRiders.
 The Yankees released Gurka on June 2, 2017.

 Los Angeles Angels

 On June 5, 2017, Gurka signed a minor league contract with the Los Angeles Angels.
 On September 1, the Angels selected Gurka's contract.
 On October 9, the Angels designated him for assignment.
 He elected free agency on November 6, 2017.

 Baltimore Orioles (second stint)

-He signed a minor league contract with the Baltimore Orioles on December 1, 2017.
-He was assigned to AAA Norfolk Tides.
+Gurka signed a minor league contract with the Baltimore Orioles on December 1, 2017.
+In 16 games for the Triple–A Norfolk Tides, he logged a 3.18 ERA with 24 strikeouts across 22 2/3 innings pitched.
 Gurka was released from the organization on June 10, 2018.

 Acereros de Monclova

 On June 22, 2018, Gurka signed with the Acereros de Monclova of the Mexican League.
 Gurka did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.